 Hey, that’s nice of you to say!
 But without the username in the tweet, Twitter doesn’t know to tell me that I’ve been mentioned – and the people who read the tweet don’t have a link that leads to my profile.
 They may not have any idea who the person you’re talking about is!

 This is what today’s young’uns call a “subtweet,” short for “subliminal tweet.”
 It gets that name because when you talk about someone without mentioning them, you’re effectively talking about them behind their back – and that is NOT a super cool thing to do.
 (It’s a much bigger party foul when you’re saying something negative, but you shouldn’t be doing too much of that on your professional account anyway.
 Nobody wants to hear it!)

-So, how do you make sure that you’re tagging people properly in your posts?
-It’s easy!
+How do you make sure that you’re tagging people properly in your posts?
+It’s pretty easy.